heygrady/blog/pages/2017-07-02-deploying-travis/index.md

 ---
 title: Automatically deploying my blog with Travis
 date: "2017-07-02T20:48:32"
-readNext: "/fix-me/"
+readNext: "/enable-linting/"
 path: "/deploying-travis/"
 ---

-I've gotten my blog deployed on Firebase.
+I've gotten my blog [deployed on Firebase](../first-launch/).
 Now I can deploy changes as easily as running `firebase deploy` from the terminal in the root folder of my blog.
 But I would prefer to only publish changes to my blog when I push to Github.
-Or, rather, I want to consider that a commit to `master` on Github should be considered the latest stable version -- this is the code that needs to be live on Firebase.
+Or, rather, I want to consider `master` on Github as the latest stable version -- this is the code that needs to be live on Firebase.

 I need automated deployments.
-This is something that Travis does very well.
+This is something that [Travis](https://travis-ci.org/) does very well.

 Travis is a continuous integration tool.
 It watches your Github repository and tries to build and test your code every time you commit a change.
 It works well for public and private repositories.
 It's free for public repositories.
 They aren't alone in this space.
-Many companies use Jenkins internally.
-Other notable competitors are Codeship and Circle CI.
+Many companies use [Jenkins](https://jenkins.io/) internally.
+Other notable competitors are [Codeship](https://codeship.com/) and [Circle CI](https://circleci.com/).
 There are likely dozens more.
 You could probably build your own service on your development laptop using Docker in about day (if you had a tutorial to follow).

 We're using Travis for this project because it is the most obvious choice.
-Many popular open source projects use Travis, likely because their free tier is brazenly open source friendly.
+Many popular open source projects use Travis, likely because their free tier is open source friendly.
 They support Github public repos for free specifically to support open source software developers.
-Codeship also has a generous free tier and in a future project I intend to try out a competitor.
+In a future project I intend to try out a competitor.
+For now, we're going with Travis.

 ## Let's go with Travis
 You need an account.
 I already had one.
-You have to give them permission to see your Github account -- this gives them broad access to your account.
-They list your Github repositories on Travis and allow you to switch on the repositories you want watched.
+You have to give them permission to see your Github account -- this gives them broad access.
+Travis allows you to choose the repositories you want watched.

-The default settings are just fine.
+The default settings on Travis are just fine.
 There are very few settings, mostly for experimental features, so it's not really necessary at all.
+We will be setting an environment variable in the settings a little later.

 One of the annoying things about Travis is that there isn't a "go" button.
 It will *only* start when a new commit is made to your master branch on Gitub.
 This can make it difficult to get started and test your initial configuration.

 - Sign up for Travis
 - Give them access to your Github